olemon1/CA2020_instructions/CA2020_README.md

 **By gaining access to the contents of this organization, you agree not to distribute or publish any of the contents found here in any way.
-The access you have can and will only be used for the purposes of Conversational Agents course.**
+The access you have can and will only be used for the purposes of the Conversational Agents course.**

 # General Info
 For your coursework you will use the Alana conversational framework.
-Alana runs as a service and is accessible through an endpoind `http://52.23.135.246:5000`.
+Alana runs as a service and is accessible through an endpoint `http://52.23.135.246:5000`.
 ## Setup
 1. Make sure you have the following installed in your system:
 - `anaconda` (https://docs.anaconda.com/anaconda/install/)
 - `ngrok` (https://ngrok.com/) This will be needed in order to expose your bot and make it accessible by Alana.
 - (optional) `MongoDB` (e.g. from https://www.mongodb.com/download-center/community).
-Although MongoDB is not needed, most of you will proboably want to keep track of the internal state of your bots which MongoDB will be of great help.
+Although MongoDB is not needed, most of you will probably want to keep track of the internal state of your bots, for which MongoDB will be of great help.

 (After lecture has been given)
 2. Install all required packages by running `./alana_installation.sh`.
 This will create the _Alana_ virtual environment on Anaconda, activate it, and install all the packages there.

 ## Usage
 As noted earlier, Alana is already running and is accessible as a service.
-Each team will need to create one or more new bots, that will be added to the ensemble and called by Alana (as exlpained in the classroom).
+Each team will need to create one or more new bots, that will be added to the ensemble and be called by Alana (as explained in the class).

 On each dialogue turn, you will send a **POST** call to Alana to the aforementioned endpoint.
 At some point during the pipeline Alana will call all the bots specified on the call (including your own).
 By using `ngrok` you allow your bot to be accessible by Alana.
 Ngrok will bind an `ip:port` address to a simple URL like `http://example.ngrok.io`.